8tothepowerof9/MLA2/age/README.md

 ## Setup for the predicting age task

-First, put the data in to the `data` folder inside the `age` folder:
+First, put the dataset in to the `data` folder inside the `age` folder:

 The correct path should be: `age\data\test_images` and `age\data\train_images`